jakt/JANetworking/README.md

 ```

 ### JANetworkingConfiguration
-Before using JANetworking you must first configure the library to work with your specific back end.
+Before using JANetworking you must first configure the library to work with your specific server.
 This configuration is done using the `JANetworkConfiguration` object.
-There are a few settings that should be configured on app launch that will be default settings for all server calls.
-Below is a list of everything that should be set:
+There are a few settings that should be configured on app launch that will be the default settings for all server calls.
+Below is a list of everything that can be set:

+#### Required
 - `setBaseURL(development:String, staging:String, production:String)` - Set the URLs for all environments
 - `set(environment:NetworkEnvironment)` - Set the current environment

-- `set(header:String, value:String?)` - Set the request headers for network requests
 - `setSaveToken(block:SaveTokenBlock)` - Customize how the token is saved
 - `setLoadToken(block:LoadTokenBlock)` - Customize how the token is loaded

+#### Optional
+- `set(header:String, value:String?)` - Set the request headers for network requests
 - `setInvalidTokenInfo(serverResponseText:[String], HTTPStatusCodes:[Int])` - Set the triggers for an invalid token.
 If any server call matches any of the info passed in here, it will trigger a token refresh.
 - `setUnauthorizedRetryLimit(_ limit:Int)` - Set the number of times the token should attempt to refresh before the server call fails.
 - `setUpRefreshTimer(timeInterval:TimeInterval)` - Set the refresh interval for the token